andisearch/airun/README.md

 - ✅ **Session-scoped**: Like AWS/Vertex/Azure, changes only affect the wrapper script session
 - ✅ **Auto-cleanup**: Plain `claude` always runs in native state after any script exits
 - ✅ **Multi-session safe**: Each session has independent state tracking
+- ✅ **No auth conflicts**: Only one authentication method visible to Claude CLI
 ### Environment Variables (AWS, Vertex AI, Azure)

 For **AWS Bedrock**, **Google Vertex AI**, and **Microsoft Foundry on Azure**, switching is even simpler: